 - “Real estate always goes up.
 What a great investment.”

 Really?
 Remember 2007?
 Enough said….

 - “They’re not making any more real estate!
 I better buy now.”

 True, God’s not making more real estate.
 But there are a lot of new houses for sale every day.
-In 2014, there were nearly 15,000 homes sold each day.
+In 2020, there were over 19,400 homes sold each day.
 You don’t need real estate to be created.
 There is plenty around to be purchased and the listings are changing every day.

 - “But the bank said I could spend $xxx,xxx!”